chalabaj/Snafu/README.md

 Create a folder containing input files and ABINITIO folder:

 **ABINITIO** folder has to contain one of the .sh script from the INTERFACES folder or a terachem input file (or you can add your own interface, see bellow).
-Option **abinitio** in input.in must equal to the name of the interface script (e.g. abinitio = molpro-casscf.sh).
-Interface file script ABINITIO/molpro-casscf.sh must exist.
-Same apply to terachem input file.
+Option **abinitio** in input.in must equal to the name of the interface script (e.g. abinitio = molpro-casscf.sh and script ABINITIO/molpro-casscf.sh must exist, same apply to terachem input file).

 **Current implemented interfaces:**
 * CASSCF in MOLPRO (2015.1)